antonfirsov/docs/2017/09-Sept/fsharp/web-service.md

 The first is a [class type](https://docs.microsoft.com/dotnet/fsharp/language-reference/classes) which corresponds to the table schema in the database.
 The second type is an [F# Record](https://docs.microsoft.com/dotnet/fsharp/language-reference/records), which will [optionally](https://docs.microsoft.com/dotnet/fsharp/language-reference/options) contain pieces of data that we can use to query the database with.

+At the time of writing, Type Providers are not yet available on .NET Core.
+Once they are, the `LunchSpot` class will no longer be necessary to interact with a SQL database.

 ### Building the Web API

 Next, let's define the shape of the API: